 Primary Extraction Of Milled Plant Material

-In order to generate a liquid extract of hemp plant, the powdered hemp plant material is extracted at room temperature with gaseous solvents.
-The crude extract will contain terpenes, cannabinoids, waxes as well as chlorophyll.About2.5L of liquid extract can be made from 100 Kg of hemp plant material.
+In order to generate a liquid extract of the hemp plant, the powdered hemp plant material is extracted at room temperature with gaseous solvents.
+The crude extract will contain terpenes, cannabinoids, waxes as well as chlorophyll.About2.5L of the liquid extract can be made from 100 Kg of hemp plant material.

 Different methods of extraction are used to extract cannabinoids from the milled plant material.
-They include CO2 extraction, solvent extraction, olive oil extraction etc. Supercritical CO2 is used as the extracting agent in CO2 extraction while solvent extraction uses solvents like butane, propane, ethanol etc and olive oil extraction dissolves hemp extract in olive oil to extract CBD from it.
+They include CO2 extraction, solvent extraction, olive oil extraction, etc. Supercritical CO2 is used as the extracting agent in CO2 extraction while solvent extraction uses solvents like butane, propane, ethanol, etc and olive oil extraction dissolves hemp extract in olive oil to extract CBD from it.

-Solvent extraction method does not have high associated costs unlike CO2 extraction but the highly flammable nature of the solvents makes the method quite risky.
+The solvent extraction method does not have high associated costs unlike CO2 extraction but the highly flammable nature of the solvents makes the method quite risky.
 Solvents like butane and propane are toxic in nature, indicating that the traces of the solvent left out in the final product will make it toxic.
 Ethanol is not a toxic solvent and thus is the safest of all solvent extraction methods.

 Removal Of Chlorophyll From The Extract